Chapter 13:

 “That’s incredible.
 You could make a fortune with a talent like that.
 The silver flame favors you indeed.”

 Mei interrupted the conversation and Jun went inside, pulling out some new clothes of blue and white.
-His eye caught something in the small circular mirror and he moved closer, eyes freezing as his shirt dropepd from his hand.
-His burn marks were more silvery in color, morphing into flame patterns.
-His bangs, however drew the most attention.
-They were changing to a stark blue.
-As he explored the change, a streak of white raced up his neck hairs and into his ponytail.
-The tip remained brown.
+His eye caught something in the small circular mirror.
+He moved closer, eyes freezing as his shirt slipped from his left hand.
+The faint burn marks on his arm and neck had morphed into silvery flame patterns, but his bangs drew his focus: they were changing to a stark, unnatural blue.
+As he watched, a streak of white raced up the hair at the base of his neck, extending through his ponytail, though the tip remained stubbornly brown.

 Jun circulated prayer, making sure he hadn’t caught something.
 Just what was going on?
 As he circulated the prayer, the bangs deepened their blue and the white extended to the ends of his hairs.
 He frowned and quit the prayer, the colors fading.